 If any one of these applies to you, your team is probably frustrated because the tools or applications are currently getting in the way of them getting the job done.

-If you’re reading this insight, you’re likely budgeting for next year and you’re struggling to justify a new technological investment.
-But sometimes, a new technological investment is just what you need for future business success.
+If you’re reading this, you’re likely budgeting for next year and you’re struggling to justify a new technology.
+But sometimes, that is just what you need for future business success.

 Did you know that a Microsoft study concluded that more than 90% of consumers would consider taking their business elsewhere rather than work with a company that used outdated technology?
 If you’re using outdated technology, here is the reality you currently face:

 - 68% of consumers think the use of modern technology is critical to the success of a business.